 This is probably the most popular spot for those who want to do a personal Bali photoshoot, with several platforms and props to use that overlook breathtakingly gorgeous natural scenery.
 Sit on a swing or a wooden platform or even on a nest and take those wanderlust-evoking photos that your followers will definitely tap the like button for, with a backdrop that is hard to find elsewhere.
 This spot may be catered to tourists looking for the perfect photo location, but it is also one of the best places in Bali to appreciate Bali’s splendid natural wonder.
 The hills overlook two giant lakes and lush rainforest that is also perfect for nature photography besides Instagrams shots

-Another one of the best places in Bali to appreciate some natural beauty, the Tegalalang Rice Terraces over the photo op over lush rice fields and terraces that provide a country-ish vibe to your photos.
+Another one of the best places in Bali to appreciate some natural beauty, the Tegalalang Rice Terraces, looks over lush rice fields and terraces that provide a country-ish vibe to your photos.
 If you need props, there are also zip lines and swings, as well as the famous “I Love Bali” sign.
 These rice terraces can also be explored on foot, so bring some sunscreen and water and get hiking to truly appreciate the traditional way of paddy farming used here in Bali.

 Uluwatu Temple is a Balinese Hindu seaside temple built on a 70-metre high cliff.
 The temple has existed from before the 11th century, and its main deity is Sang Hyang Widhi Wasa in the form of Rudra.
 The clifftop position of the temple makes it an excellent spot to do a cliffside Bali photoshoot, with pictures of you and your crew backdropped by the rough waves of the sea.
 This is also the performance site for the Kecak dance, which is a must-see experience to learn more about Bali’s rituals and arts.
 The performance overlooks a gorgeous sunset too, so that’s a plus to give you more pretty pictures!